Banuba/ve-sdk-flutter/mddocs/audio_browser_guide.md

 2. Mubert - includes built in integration with Mubert API.

+3. Banuba Music - includes built in integration with Banuba Music.

-3. My Library - includes audio content available on the user's device
+4. My Library - includes audio content available on the user's device

 ## Usage